ademakov/MainMemory/README.md

 As a rule of thumb if the required throughput of the server is less than about 100k requests per second then it might be benefitical to use the single-threaded build.
-Otherwise a multi-threaded build should be used.
+Otherwise the multi-threaded build is preferred.